M2219/MPC_BicycleModel/README.md

 This repository contains cpp model predictive controller (MPC) for controling a vehicle based on bicycle model

 # Notes

-- The repository uses a cubic planner to produce path based on waypoints.
+-    The repository utilizes a cubic planner to generate a path based on waypoints.
-- Use direct linearized dynamic model to get faster performance.
+-    Use a directly linearized dynamic model for improved computational efficiency.
-- Use RK4 model to get more accurate result.
+-    Apply the RK4 model to achieve more accurate results.
-- Change the smoothYaw mechanism to get smoother yaw for sharp edges.
+-    Modify the smoothYaw mechanism to ensure a smoother yaw transition, especially for sharp edges.
 ## Dependencies
 - [boost v1.58](https://www.boost.org/users/history/version_1_58_0.html)
 - [osqp](http://osqp.readthedocs.io/en/latest/index.html)